djjohnson565/NewEnglandConcertsWebsite/README.md

 Changelog 2/22/25
 Added concert years!

-Update 12:42pm EDT 2/22/25:
+Update 4:56pm EDT 2/22/25:
-Website is up and running again!
-Please view the site on a computer/desktop/laptop in an incognito browser to reset any web browser styling settings.
-This site is not suited for mobile browsing (yet!).
+Website is currently undergoing large changes, the site will not work as expected for the time being, please check back later!